scottclowe/scottclowe.github.io/_posts/2017-11-30-phd-completion.md

 Fellow researchers may be interested in reading the [abstract (PDF)][thesis-abstract-pdf], which provides a more technical description and assumes some familiarity with the field of research (neuroinformatics).

 If you want to delve into some of the content from the full thing, [here is a copy of the thesis (PDF)][thesis-pdf].
-There is a also a [printer-friendly copy (PDF)][thesis-print-pdf], which uses black for all the links (which looks better as well as saving on toner).
+There is also a [printer-friendly copy (PDF)][thesis-print-pdf], which uses black for all the links (which looks better when printed, as well as saving on toner).

 [thesis-pdf]: /LoweSC_PhD_thesis.pdf